 The new year is heralded with the blowing of the shofar or ram’s horn by the “baal t’kiah” (meaning master of the shofar-blast), during prayers and 100 blasts throughout the day.
 You’ve heard the story of Joshua leading the Jewish people to march around Jericho, blowing their trumpets so that the “walls came a-tumbling down” (Joshua 6:4-5)?
 That’s the shofar.

 “[have a] Good and Sweet Year”

 Rosh Hashanah Background

 Some scholars have suggested that the Jews marked the beginning of the year at this time after the period of their Babylonian Captivity, in following with the Babylonian custom.
 Tradition recons this day to mark the anniversary of the creation of Adam and Eve.
-It marks the beginning of the Jewish High Holy Days or the Yamim Noraim, the “Days of Awe” when God is said to begin examining the record of each person’s actions during the preceding year; Jews are called upon to take an “accounting of the soul” with the aim of correcting defects in one’s behavior — the ultimate goal is to help “repair the universe.”
-The audit is considered to end on Yom Kippur, on the 10th day of Tishri, which we will examine next time.
+It marks the beginning of the Jewish High Holy Days or the Yamim Noraim, the “Days of Awe” when God is said to begin examining the record of each person’s actions during the preceding year.
+Mishneh Torah, Laws of Repentance 3:4 refers to the shofar blasts as a “wake-up call” where Jews are beckoned:

 Bill Petro, your friendly neighborhood historian

 Subscribe to have future articles delivered to your email.